Skip to Content

 Is the Oriental Short-Clawed Otter endangered?

 Unfortunately, these animals’ population is declining as a result of habitat loss and pollution, which might lead to their extinction in the near future.
-The Asian small-clawed otter and the smooth-coated otter have now been added to CITES’ list of animals with the greatest level of protection from the wildlife trade.
+The Asian small-clawed otter and the smooth-coated otter have now been added to CITES Appendix I — the highest level of international protection from commercial trade — in 2019.

-The Chinese small-clawed otter is a high-demand animal for both domestic pets and ‘otter cafés,’ where captive wild otters are forced to interact with paying visitors.
+The Asian small-clawed otter is a high-demand animal for both domestic pets and ‘otter cafés,’ where captive wild otters are forced to interact with paying visitors.

 Conservationists believe that the trade ban was absolutely necessary for the two species’ survival, with their populations in the wild having decreased by at least 30% over the last 30 years.